openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 |           |Skin        |SkinInputMap.registerKey()         |Key mappings set by the skin
 |Lowest     |Skin        |SkinInputMap.addHandler()          |Event handlers set by the skin

 For key mappings, the InputMap utilizes a two-stage lookup.
 First, the key event is matched to a `FunctionTag` which identifies a function provided either by the skin or the associated behavior (the "default" function), or by the application.
 When such a mapping exists, the found function tag is matched to a function registered either by the application or by the skin.
-This mechanism allows for customizing the key mappings and the underlying functions independently and separately.
+This mechanism allows for customizing the key mappings and the underlying functions independently.

 An added benefit of such an independent customization is to enable limited customization of the control behavior without subclassing either the skin or the associated behavior classes.